Tag Archives: Joseph Gordon-Levitt

 Set around the 1968 uprising at the Democratic National Convention in Chicago, Illinois and focused on the seven people on trial for various charges at the time, I found Sorkin’s story adequately engaging.

-Starring Eddie Redmayne, Joseph Gordon-Levitt and Yahya Abdul-Mateen II to name just a few, I enjoyed the dialogue – as expected.
-I mean Sorkin did, after all, write the words in one of my favourite screenplays, The Social Network (2010).
-Even though I didn’t find the dialogue quite as scintillating as Sorkin’s Mark Zuckerberg movie, I certainly wouldn’t call it bad.
-For there are moments that delighted, several of which take place in the courtroom.
+Starring Eddie Redmayne, Joseph Gordon-Levitt and Yahya Abdul-Mateen II, to name just a few, I enjoyed the dialogue – as expected.
+I mean, Sorkin did, after all, write the words in one of my favourite screenplays, The Social Network (2010).
+Even though I didn’t find the dialogue quite as scintillating as in his Mark Zuckerberg movie, I certainly wouldn’t call it bad, because there are moments that delighted, several of which take place in the courtroom.

 The Trial of the Chicago 7 (2020), Jeremy Strong, John Carroll Lynch.
 Sacha Baron Cohen